Green Power Partnership

 A. EPA's Green Power Partnership is a voluntary program that encourages organizations to buy green power as a way to reduce the environmental impacts associated with purchased electricity use.
 Started in 2001, the Partnership currently works with more than a thousand partners voluntarily purchasing billions of kilowatt-hours of green power annually.
 Partners include a wide variety of leading organizations such as Fortune 500® companies, small and medium sized businesses, local, state, tribal, and federal governments, and colleges and universities.

 EPA's Green Power Communities and EPA's Green Power Community Challenge

 Q. What is the Green Power Community Challenge?

 A. The Green Power Community Challenge is a national, year-long campaign to encourage communities coast-to-coast to use renewable energy to fight climate change.
 The campaign is designed to expand upon the successes of EPA Green Power Communities, aiming to add new Green Power Communities across the United States.
 As part of the national campaign, communities will compete to see which one can use the most green power and which one can achieve the highest green power percentage of total electricity use.
-There will be a separate award for each category with national recognition and special attention from EPA.
+There will be a separate winning community for each category.
 The winners will be announced at the conclusion of the Challenge in the spring.